-Shell Pilipinas is pleased to be a pioneer of the first Naturebased Solutions (NBS) Carbon Offset Service in the country.
-In addition, the Company has also introduced Shell Recharge, its first high-powered electric vehicle (EV) charging service in the Philippines and the first of its kind on Philippine expressways.
+Shell Pilipinas is pleased to be a pioneer of the first NBS Carbon Offset Service in the country.
+In addition, the Company has also introduced Shell Recharge, its first high-powered EV charging service in the Philippines and the first of its kind on Philippine expressways.

 In Picture: Lubricant's TechStream 2.0 - a webinar series running from April to November for B2B distributors in the construction, general manufacturing and the transportation sector.
 The interactive engagement discusses operational excellence best practices, new products & services, and maximisation of our customers' fleet and equipment, amongst others.
-Over 100 different business partners were invited in the first 2 runs of the series.
+Over 100 different business partners were invited in the first two runs of the series.